dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2201.md

 code and apply it creatively to a particular scenario.

-If you’re stuck trying to create a macro for a particular task, describe the task you’re trying to accomplish via your favorite search engine.
+If you're stuck trying to create a macro for a particular task, describe the task you're trying to accomplish via your favorite search engine.
 For the best results,

 enter「Excel VBA」before your description.

-For example, if you’re trying to write a macro that deletes all blank rows in a worksheet, search for,「Excel VBA delete blank rows in a worksheet.」You can bet
+For example, if you're trying to write a macro that deletes all blank rows in a worksheet, search for,「Excel VBA delete blank rows in a worksheet.」You can bet

-two months’ salary that someone has tackled the same problem and posted exam-
+two months' salary that someone has tackled the same problem and posted exam-

 ple code that gives you the nugget of information you need to jump start ideas for